Víkar: Commentary

 There are resemblances between the variant back stories of Víkar found in Gautreks saga and Hálfs saga.
 In both Vikar's father is slain in battle by another king and in both Víkar in turn attacked and slew that king some years later.
 An heir to that king then made war on Víkar, either a younger brother or a son.
 This war ends with a peace agreement.

 That Víkar's opponents and father and descendants are differently named may in part come from varying ideas of when Víkar lived.
 The accounts provide three contradictory synchronisms with the dynasty of Yngling kings in the Ynglinga saga.

 Gautreks saga, in the material about Starkad, relates that after Víkar's sacrificial death, which was Starkad's first crime, Starkad took refuge in Sweden with the kings Alrek and Eirík.
 In the Ynglinga saga Starkad is mentioned in a single reference to Starkad's third crime, the slaying of Áli the Bold (Áli inn frækni). Áli had usurped the Swedish throne from King Aun the Old, the great-grandson of King Alrek to whom Starkad fled.
 This is a good chronological match considering Starkad's supposed lifespan of 300 years and that Aun was 60 years old when Áli usurped his throne.
-This tradition places Vikar and Starkad far back in the mists of times.
+This tradition places Vikar and Starkad far back in the mists of time.

 But in Hálfs saga, King Hjör who warred against Víkar is father of King Hjörleif, father of Hálf, father of Hjör, father of Geirmund Hellskin (Geirmundr heljarskinn) a contemporary of King Harald Fairhair who settled in Iceland, indicating roughly four generations from Vikar's time to Harald Fairhair's time.
 In the Ættartolur, Víkar is father of Vatnar, father of Eirík, father of Gyda, wife of Harald Fairhair, indicating three generations from Víkar's time to Harald Fairhair's time.
 Generations are not exact chronological measurements, so a difference between four generations and three generations does not break the relative chronology.
 (See Gard Agdi for the Ættartolur traditions about Geirmund's ancestors.)